-Over a decade later, Will is now 25 years old, and people can’t help but notice how much the young man shares his dad’s famously chiseled good looks.
+Over a decade later, people can’t help but notice how much Will shares his dad’s famously chiseled good looks.

 Will attended the annual fundraising gala, “A Magical Evening,” for the Christopher & Dana Reeve Foundation on November 16, 2017.
 At the event, Will looked like the spitting image of his dad.